 Of course, it is not just the death of a business owner that can stop a business.
-If a business owner suffers a critical illness such as a heart attack or cancer, it may not be possible to continue in the business either temporarily or permanently.
-Good planning can ensure that, should this disaster strike, the needs of the sick business owner, their family, business partners and co-shareholders can all be protected.
+If a business owner suffers a critical illness such as a heart attack or cancer, it may not be possible for them to continue in the business, either temporarily or permanently.
+Good planning can ensure that, should serious illness strike, the needs of the ill business owner, their family, business partners and co-shareholders can all be protected.